engkarat/cosine-ood-detector/readme.md

 ### 2. Training from scratch

-Network can also be trained from scratch.
+To re-confirm the out-of-distribution detection performance, network can also be trained from scratch.
+To do so, one needs to remove checkpoint files of that specific task, e.g. running scaled cosine DenseNet with CIFAR-10 from scratch requires *./ckpt/cos/dense-100/cifar10/* to be empty, no any checkpoint exists in the directory.